NOVEL-IN-PROGRESS

 5.

-Without the food that Jane spirited out the back door, Severine had nothing.
-Well, nothing but a cot, a door, and a pile of worn garments the church had awarded her for being poor.
-Still, she'd found another old basket in the alley and put it aside for a rainy day.
 The next morning, she grabbed that basket and headed to the market to see what she could see with the notion of stopping by the church to say a prayer for Jane and maybe ask the priest, if he didn't turn his back to her, when there might be clothes left for the poor.

 "You know, Jane, she's got to be near her sister's place by now.
 Maybe tomorrow, hey?"